Published by Blavatsky Study Center. Online Edition copyright 2003.

 California State University, Fullerton and editor of Theosophical History.]

 Theosophy or "Divine Wisdom" according to Helena Petrovna Blavatsky (1831-91) and her followers, refers to the Ultimate Truth of the Supreme, the Cosmos, and Humanity.
 It is a Truth that in its pure form is primordial, in that it existed from the dawn of Humanity; esoteric, since only those few individuals capable of understanding such knowledge are allowed to receive it; and universal, because all great minds throughout the world enunciated the same Wisdom.
 Though esoteric, at least a portion of the Wisdom was "known in every ancient country having claim to civilization."
+[2]Furthermore, it was Blavatskys contention that the Wisdom could be partially recoverable from a "comparative study and analysis" [3] of selected philosophers (Pythagoras, Plato, Plotinus, Porphyry, Proclus, Patañjali, and Shankara) or schools of philosophies (the Greek Mystery Schools, Neo-Platonism, Vedanta, Taoism, Cabalism), and the sacred writings of the great historical religions (Christianity, Hinduism, Buddhism).

-A study of these philosophers, schools, and religions by Blavatsky, under the guidance of two Masters of this Ancient Wisdom [4] —one usually identified by the initials K. H. (Koot Hoomi), the other by the initial M. (Morya)—led to the writing of her two great works, Isis Unveiled and The Secret Doctrine, works that partially revealed the Ancient Wisdom in a modern form.
+A study of these philosophers, schools, and religions by Blavatsky, under the guidance of two Masters of this Ancient Wisdom [4] one usually identified by the initials K. H. (Koot Hoomi), the other by the initial M. (Morya)led to the writing of her two great works, Isis Unveiled and The Secret Doctrine, works that partially revealed the Ancient Wisdom in a modern form.
 [5]

 The "Truth" that has been revealed in The Secret Doctrine [SD], the principal source of modern theosophical doctrine, [6] and works based on its contents may be summarized in the following statements: